dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 }
 ```

-The module path is the where the file is placed in the iso.
+The module path is where the file is placed in the iso.
 Make sure that the `module2` commands is after the `multiboot2` line.
 Now when the kernel is loaded, we should have a new boot information item passed to the kernel (like the framebuffer, and acpi), the tag structure is:

 ```
         +-------------------+